smsohan/redis-scaler/README.md

 $ PORT=3000 REDIS_HOST=localhost REDIS_PORT=6379 REDIS_LIST_NAME=mylist MODE=CONSUMER REDIS_CONSUMPTION_TIME_MILS=100 go run main.go
 ```

+It's a single app, but serves 3 purposes:

+1. Publish: allows publishing entries to a Redis list to simulate a publisher
+2. Consume: a consumer that pops messages from the list, using sleep to simulate processing time
+3. Scale: looks at the Redis list and adjusts the number of consumer instances using the algorithm as described below

 ## Scaling Algorithm

 The scaler uses a naive scaling algorithm, borrowed from [Kubernetes HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) that works as follows: